yifeifang/cse481wi18/Lab-9:-Robot-web-applications.md

 [Robot Web Tools](http://robotwebtools.org/tools.html) is a set of JavaScript libraries that lets web browsers communicate with ROS nodes.
-It is not officially developed by ROS, but it is commonly used in the community.

 # Web architecture
 Unlike the C++ and Python implementations of ROS, the ROS JavaScript library (roslibjs) does not communicate directly with the master or with other nodes.